From writer/director Nicholas Jarecki; new drama/thriller Crisis stars Gary Oldman, Armie Hammer, Evangeline Lilly and Greg Kinnear.

 The stories of people working together to survive under extraordinary circumstances, that’s why I want to see this.
 It helps that this trailer looks good and the cast is reliable.

 The beautiful images of India are an added bonus.
-Also, Hotel Mumbai kind of reminds me of Titanic (1997) – except that this time the terror isn’t because of an ‘iceberg, right ahead.’
+Also, Hotel Mumbai reminds me of Titanic (1997) – except that this time the terror isn’t because of an ‘iceberg, right ahead.’

-Additional cast includes Anupam Kher, Angus McLaren, Natasha Liu Bordizzo, Tilda Cobham-Hervey and Lauren Koopowitz also star.
+Additional cast includes Anupam Kher, Angus McLaren, Natasha Liu Bordizzo, Tilda Cobham-Hervey and Lauren Koopowitz.

-Starring Felicity Jones, Armie Hammer, Justin Theroux and Kathy Bates, the story focuses of RBG’s struggles for equal rights and all she had to overcome in order to become a U.S. Supreme Court Justice.
+Starring Felicity Jones, Armie Hammer, Justin Theroux and Kathy Bates, the story focuses on RBG’s struggles for equal rights and all she had to overcome to become a U.S. Supreme Court Justice.

 I’m in for the story of a smart and extraordinary woman.
-There’s also the courtroom action / dialogue to look forward to, as well as the pleasant surprise that is the cast and costume.
+There’s also the courtroom action/dialogue to look forward to, plus the pleasant surprise, that is the cast and costumes.
 I love everything Jones is dressed in in this trailer.